-Entering his 17th season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
-A former All-American catcher with the Seminoles, he serves as recruiting coordinator, works with the hitters and handles the Florida State catchers.
+Entering his 19th season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
+A former All-American catcher with the Seminoles, he serves as recruiting coordinator, who has placed all five recruiting classes in the last five seasons in the top 10 of a collegiate baseball publication, works with the hitters and handles the Florida State catchers.

-Under his 16-year guidance, the Seminoles have batted .311, slugged .488 and averaged 8.05 runs per game.
-Florida State has played in six College World Series, 13 Super Regionals and 16 consecutive NCAA Tournaments.
-As the academic liaison, the Seminoles captured the Gold Torch Award in 2007 and 2008, positing the highest GPA among all men's teams at Florida State.
-Two players have been named Capital One Academic All-America of the Year and four times an FSU student has been named the ACC Scholar-Athlete of the Year including the last three - James Ramsey (2011 & 2012) and Gage Smith (2013).
-The Seminoles have placed 46 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.
+In his 18-year tutelage, the Seminoles have posted a .306 batting average, .477 slugging percentage and averaged 7.88 runs per game.
+Florida State has played in six College World Series, 14 Super Regionals and 18 consecutive NCAA Tournaments.
+As the academic liaison, the Seminoles captured the Gold Torch Award in 2007 and 2008, posting the highest GPA among all men’s teams at Florida State.
+Two players have been named Capital One Academic All-America of the Year, seven Seminoles have garnered Academic All-America accolades and five times an FSU student has been named the ACC Scholar-Athlete of the Year including the last four – James Ramsey (2011 & 2012) and Gage Smith (2013 & 2014).
+The Seminoles have placed 60 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.

 The 2007 and 2008 Seminoles established new school records for highest team batting average.
 In 2007, the Seminoles hit .350 in 62 games, shattering the previous record of .337 set in 63 games back in 1980.
 It also broke the ACC record of .347, set by Georgia Tech in 2001.
 The new standards stood for just one season as the 2008 Seminoles hit .355 over 68 games, leading the nation, as the Seminoles advanced to the College World Series.